SethBling/PBChance/README.md

 ## Troubleshooting:

-**It displays E# no times found / too many failure attempts in S# [Segment name]*
+**It displays E3 no times found in S# [Segment name] for a moment*

-PBChance can't find historical times.
-This can in certain circumstances happen, if the Setting "Only consider splits, which are faster than {best Split x X percent" is set too low.
-Please set it to a higher number, >120%.
-Skip the newest attempts should be set to 0.
+PBChance can't find historical times, gives a warning and uses best split time instead.
+This can happen, if "Skip the newest attempts" is set (or in rare cases the split file contains a negative number <Time id="-X">), and the Setting "Only consider splits, which are faster than {best Split x X percent" is set too low (arround 100%).

+**What's the difference between 0.00% and 0%?

+If it displays 0%, then there are zero success runs found.
+If it displays 0.00%, then there are a few success runs found, but the chance is rounded to 0.00%.